 (Tursujuq National Park Project)

-A Hudson's Bay Co. post on the south shore of Richmond Gulf (aka Lac Guillaume-Delisle).
+A Hudson's Bay Co. stone fort was located on Cairn Island, along the south shore of Richmond Gulf (aka Lac Guillaume-Delisle).
+The site (HaGb-11) was excavated in 2007 and 2012.
+The HBC later re-established the post on the southern shore of the lake (site HaGa-1).
 The nearby Inuit community was established in 1986.
 See also About Umiujaq from Town of Umiujaq

 Port Harrison Posts